 Security

-- Treat webhook bodies as event notifications and fetch sensitive data via the Business API where needed.
+type+timestampor track processed event IDs. - Treat as notifications – fetch sensitive data (like download URLs) via the Business API rather than relying solely on webhook payloads.